extremeshok/clamav-unofficial-sigs/README.md

         if the original signature is either modified or removed from the third-party signature database

---check-clamav  If ClamD status check is enabled and the socket path is correctly specified
+--check-clamav  If ClamD status check is enabled and the socket path is correctly
-        then test to see if clamd is running or not
+        specifiedthen test to see if clamd is running or not

+--install-cron  Install and generate the cron file, autodetects the values
+        based on your config files

+--install-logrotate     Install and generate the logrotate file, autodetects the
+        values based on your config files

 ### Script updates can be found at: https://github.com/extremeshok/clamav-unofficial-sigs